colbs255/vui/README.md

     }
 }
 ```
-## Config Notes
+## Configuration Format
-- There are 2 types of args as of now: binary and string
+- There are 2 types of arguments: binary and string
-    - Each arg is a string by default (`"type": "binary"` will make it a binary arg).
+    - String is just a basic argument with no special logic, if the type is not specified then the arg will be treated as a string
-    - Binary fields don't have a value paired with them. `_enabled_` means it will appear in the final command
+    - Binary args don't have a value paired with them - they are just on or off. `_enabled_` means it will appear in the final command
+        - `"type": "binary"` will make it a binary arg.

 # Completion
 vui reads from your config to suggest values for autocompletion.
 It detects the argument in the current line you are editing and suggests only the values for that argument.
-This is done via vim's user defined comletion (see `:h compl-function`)
+This is done via vim's user defined completion (see `:h compl-function`)
 - While in insert mode `Ctrl-X Ctrl-U` activates the autocompletion for the command argument of the line are you are on
 - `Ctrl-N` moves to the **n**ext match and `Ctrl-P` moves to the **p**revious
 - Once you've selected your value you can keep typing or leave insert mode